How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 In terms of Madison, this month they’ve acquired 200 customers and a marketing budget of $1000.
 Additionally, to these expenses that we’ve already taken into account, we’ll need to add the marketer’s salary who works with this acquisition channel (let it be $2 500 salary of the email marketer) and the fee for the services they use (about $50).
 And other expenses would be $100.
 Therefore, acquisition of one customer would cost for you:

 What’s next?
-The obvious question that comes to mind after calculating Customer Acquisition Cost — is there a benchmark, and what’s this?
+The obvious question comes to mind after calculating Customer Acquisition Cost — is there a benchmark, and what’s this?

 According to DemandJump, there are.
-See what numbers are considered as good ones in different industries.
+See what numbers are considered good ones in different industries.
 Note that these are aggregated numbers for all the acquisition channels:

 But to tell the truth, they don’t make any sense until you know how much these customers bring to your company.